abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 ## MCP: The Model Context Protocol

 **MCP** stands for Model Context Protocol.
 It's a standard originally created by Anthropic and now governed by the Linux Foundation.
-It defines how an AI client talks to external tools — JSON-RPC over stdio or Server-Sent Events.
+It defines how an AI client talks to external tools, using JSON-RPC over stdio or Server-Sent Events.

 You don't need to care about the wire protocol.
 What matters is the framing: